Moors History, Family Crest & Coats of Arms

 There are several distinct sources of the Moors surname in Ireland.
 Most of the name find their roots with the Anglo-Norman "Strongbow" invasion of the 12th century.
 Many of these became de Mora.
 Others derived from the Old Irish "O Mordha," from the word "mordha," meaning "stately," or "noble."
 The English surname Moors is derived from the personal name "More," which is itself derived from the Old French word "maur," meaning "Moor."

 During the Middle Ages, a single person often had their name recorded by church officials and scribes many different ways.
 Names were typically spelt as they sounded, which resulted in many different spelling variations.
 The many versions of the name Moors to have been recorded over the years include: Moore, More, Moor, O'More, Moores, Mores, McMore, Moire, Moare, MacMoore, McMoir, Moir, Moors, O'Moore, O'Moire, McMoare, MacMoir, MacMoare, Mooer and many more.

-Another 245 words (18 lines of text) are included under the topic Early Moors Notables in all our PDF Extended History products and printed products wherever possible.
+Another 66 words (5 lines of text) are included under the topic Early Moors Notables in all our PDF Extended History products and printed products wherever possible.

 In the 1840s, Ireland experienced a mass exodus to North America due to the Great Potato Famine.
 These families wanted to escape from hunger and disease that was ravaging their homeland.
 With the promise of work, freedom and land overseas, the Irish looked upon British North America and the United States as a means of hope and prosperity.
 Those that survived the journey were able to achieve this through much hard work and perseverance.
 Early immigration and passenger lists revealed many bearing the name Moors:

 Moors Settlers in United States in the 17th Century

 - Maria Moors, who arrived in New York in 1659